 The lack of physical activity, our love for air conditioning, and shopping from the convenience of our homes all ensure that we are exposed to as minimum sunlight as possible.

 For millions of years, the human race has evolved under the warmth of the sun.
 Many cultures such as the Indians, the Greeks, and the Egyptians worship the sun god.
 The Indian Vedas advise people to start their day with a prayer facing the sun which ensures they get drenched in the morning sunlight.

 Indian Ayurvedic rituals give a lot of emphasis to the health benefits of the sun. sunlight is the primary source of vitamin D. Lack of vitamin D in the body leads to a whole host of symptoms including bone and muscle weakness.
 Sunlight has the power to improve fungal infections and skin disorders like psoriasis, eczema acne, etc.

 Exposure to sunlight significantly lowers high blood pressure.
 Sunlight also enhances the body’s capacity to deliver oxygen to the tissues.
 And these are just the tip of the iceberg.
 The lack of natural sunlight in our lives is another lifestyle issue that’s destroying our health in the long term.

 6. Mobile Phone Radiation

 Mobile phones have now become our constant companion and the one thing we just cannot live without.
-But high tech devices like mobile phone, laptop, tablet, and wearable tech like the smartwatches all generate electric and magnetic fields (EMFs), including electromagnetic radiation, which can be stressful and toxic to our cells.
+But high tech devices like mobile phones, laptops, tablets, and wearable tech like smartwatches all generate electric and magnetic fields (EMFs), including electromagnetic radiation, which can be stressful and toxic to our cells.

 7. Consumption of very Little Water